 What does Vanguard block?

-Riot will only speak in generalities.
-"Vanguard blocks drivers with known security vulnerabilities (usually privilege escalation via arbitrary memory writes) that allow cheat developers to load their cheats into the kernel without approval from Microsoft," wrote Valorant anti-cheat lead Paul Chamberlain in a recent Reddit post.
+For example, Vanguard wouldn't let me run a program called Core Temp, which reads and displays the temperature of each CPU core.
+Why?
+Riot would only speak in generalities.
+"Vanguard blocks drivers with known security vulnerabilities (usually privilege escalation via arbitrary memory writes) that allow cheat developers to load their cheats into the kernel without approval from Microsoft," wrote Valorant anti-cheat lead Paul Chamberlain in a Reddit post.

 Can Vanguard really overheat PCs?